Bylaws of the East Bay Democratic Socialists of America

-- The Recording Secretary shall be responsible for keeping minutes and records of all Chapter and Steering Committee meetings, and promptly posting the public portions of the minutes after the Steering Committee votes to approve them.
+- The Secretary shall be responsible for keeping minutes and records of all Chapter and Steering Committee meetings, and promptly posting the public portions of the minutes after the Steering Committee votes to approve them.

 - The Treasurer will be responsible for administration of funds, budget, and financial organization of the Chapter.
 The Treasurer will report to the Steering Committee on the financial status of the organization at each Steering Committee meeting.
 The Treasurer will maintain transparent and open financial reports available to the entire membership upon request by an officer of the Steering Committee.

-- There shall be seven at-large representatives who will comprise the remaining membership of the Steering Committee.
+- There shall be eight at-large representatives who will comprise the remaining membership of the Steering Committee.

 Section 2.
 Nomination Procedure